humboldt-cs/cs480-hum-spots/README.md

 * Events from around Humboldt County should be obtained via API or similar source and displayed to user
 * Events from Humboldt State University should be obtained via API or similar source and displayed to user
 * Detailed page for a specific event can be viewed when event has been selected.
+* Map page for connecting events to locations

 **Optional Nice-to-have Stories**